 dbModel

-: The Django model to which data will be imported.delimiter
+: Specifies the Django model to which data will be imported.delimiter

-: The delimiter used in the CSV file (e.g., comma, semicolon).has_header
+: The delimiter used in your CSV file (e.g., comma, semicolon).has_header

 : Indicates if the CSV file has a header row.mapping

-: A dictionary mapping model fields to CSV column headers.
+: A dictionary that maps model fields (keys) to CSV column headers (values).

 Import Data